makrai/notes/narayan2005-density-umap.md

 ## Our approach: capturing density information using the local radius 24

-* dense region if its nearest neighbors are very close to it, and in a sparse
+* dense region if its nearest neighbors are very close to it
 * we use average distance to nearest neighbors as a measure of density
 * we require two components:
-  * a pairwise distance function d(x i , x j ), and
+  * a pairwise distance function d(x i, x j), and
-  * a probability distribution ρ j|i that weighs each x j based on its distance from x i , with faraway points having lower weights.
+  * a probability distribution ρ j|i that weighs each x j based on its distance from x i, with faraway points having lower weights.
 We define the
-* local radius `R_o` at an original x i , denoted R ρ (x i ), as the expectation of the distance function over x j with respect to ρ j|i , thus capturing the average distance from x i to nearby points:
+* local radius `R_o` at an original x i, denoted R ρ (x i), as the expectation of the distance function over x j with respect to ρ j|i, thus capturing the average distance from x i to nearby points:
 * In the following, we let the distance function be the squared Euclidean dist,
 * In den-SNE and densMAP, we take advantage of the probability distributions P